Introduction

 For testing with deployed Lambda functions, see the documentation for specific operations:

-# Example: Run compute-checksums via Makefile
+# Example: Run compute-checksums via mise

 # Example: Trigger Lambda function